-Hayward and Trouvé developed a script in a 3D computer graphics application to expedite the animation process, creating uniquely-stamped, frame-by-frame STL files and an exposure sheet to follow during the stop-motion animation shoot.
+Hayward and Trouvé have developed a custom script in a 3D computer graphic application for speeding up the animation process.
+In this way, they enabled the creation of uniquely-stamped, frame-by-frame STL files and an exposure sheet to follow during the stop-animation shoot.

 LulzBot Mini prints with PLA, Natural and Metal PLA Blends, TPU, ABS, PETG, nGen, INOVA-1800, HIPS, HT, T-glase, Alloy 910, Polyamide, Nylon 645, Polycarbonate, PC-Max, PC+PBT, PC-ABS Alloy, PCTPE, and other materials.

 The extruder comes with a fan for printing with PLA-type materials.